ocramz/plot-light/README.md

 Available on Hackage : https://hackage.haskell.org/package/plot-light in the `Graphics.Rendering.Plot.Light` module

-Please let me know if documentation is lacking or confusing.

 ## Contributing

-You can use `plot-light` in your own projects (either personal, academic or commercial), and all feedback such as comments, bug reports, feature requests and patches is welcome.
+You can use `plot-light` in your own projects (either personal, academic or commercial).
+All feedback such as comments, bug reports, new documentation, feature requests and patches is welcome.

 ## License